stevana/scheduled-pipelines/README.md

 Here's how the process works:

-> After all the votes have been tallied, successive quotients are
+> "After all the votes have been tallied, successive quotients are
 > calculated for each party.
 The party with the largest quotient wins
 > one seat, and its quotient is recalculated.
 This is repeated until the
 > required number of seats is filled.
 The formula for the quotient is: